protolambda/dv5das/README.md

 - [Constantine (research code)](https://github.com/mratsim/constantine/tree/master/research/kzg_poly_commit), KZG FFTs and proofs ported to Nim by Mamy Ratsimbazafy (Nimbus team).
 - [KZG in rust](https://github.com/sifraitech/kzg), Rust port by students of Saulius Grigaitis / SIFRAI-tech (Grandine team).

-## Facing p2p network, again
+## Revisiting the DAS network problem

-Theory and crypto-libs are there, but now back to the networking problem.
+Theory and crypto-libs are there, and the Merge is almost here (Catalyst, Rayonism, Amphora, Kintsugi, Kiln), now back to the networking problem.

-Network challenges:
-- No on-chain incentives in DAS.
-Unlike with attestations and proof of custody.
-- Network and consensus validator identities are strictly separated because of privacy and redundancy: everyone can setup their validators however, wherever and act however they like.
+The protocol has two independent identity layers, because of privacy and redundancy:
+(everyone can setup their validators however, wherever and act however they like):
-- A huge amount of data to distribute, randomly access, and continuously update
-- Randomness to maintain, vulnerable to DoS/bribes/etc. if sampling can be predicted and/or influenced.
-- Organization to maintain, to distribute data more efficiently than literally propagating it to all participants

-Challenging problem!
-But then hits the question: do you prioritize something that can have a similar impact, but is solvable faster?
-Persisting means a back-and-forth between burn-out and bad ideas, work without a scope and impact is more often a distraction.

-So then I focused on the Merge, the Rayonism merge devnets, sharding-spec updates (shard blobs, PBS with 64 shards, etc.), open rollup tech, the Amphora merge devnet, and then full-time Optimism.

-You have to keep going, build other things when you can: ethereum is scaling because of pressures on usage, not just research.

-## Revisiting Data-availability

-Optimism <3 data-availability: this is the most fundamental scaling problem rollups face.
-Time to revisit the problem!

-The protocol has two independent identity layers:
 - consensus layer (validator entities signing stuff)
 - network layer (nodes hosting validators)